-There has been research published describing the language vitality of ethnolinguistic groups (Coluzzi, P., 2018; Schreiber, L. & Sitaridou, I., 2017; Beine, D.K. & SIL International, 2013).
-There is a dearth of research in terms of language vitality of Mag-Antsi language; this language, which is considered a Sambalic language with around 4,200 speakers (Stock, 2005), plays an important role in maintaining the identity and cultural heritage of Aytas.
+Mag-Antsi language, which is considered a Sambalic language with more or less 8,000 speakers (Table of Languages, 2011), plays a vital role in maintaining the identity and cultural heritage of Aytas.
 It is of particular interest on the part of the proponent to determine the language use of Aytas living in Sitios San Martin, Buok, Burog, and Sta.
 Rosa in Bamban, Tarlac.
 Furthermore, this paper investigated the use of languages in home domain and outside domain.
 Home domain includes language used in the home, language used by the respondent with children, language that children use with other children, language used with spouse, and language used in private prayers.
 This gives emphasis on the family's home language practices.
 Outside domain includes language used with other people, language used in community ceremonial events, and whether the respondent ever uses any other language than Mag-Antsi with another person.